yadukrishnagiri/CareVibe/README.md

    - Replace `C:\CareVibe\firebase-admin-key.json` with the actual path where you saved your Firebase Admin SDK JSON file
    - Replace `your_super_secret_jwt_key_change_this_to_something_random` with any random string (like `mySecretKey123!@#`)
    - For `AES_KEY`, use exactly 32 characters (e.g., `12345678901234567890123456789012`)
+   - For cloud deployment, set `MONGO_URI` to your MongoDB Atlas connection string (Step 7)

 5. Save the `.env` file